Enjoy FREE flights on our best-selling tours to Japan & save up to $1,000 per person.

 Browse the local handicrafts and fresh produce at the Miyagawa morning market, wander past some of the lovely traditional houses and visit several of the excellent local museums, including the Festival Floats Museum, Kusakabe Folk Crafts Museum and Takayama Jinya followed by a stroll down Kamisannomachi Street.

-Travel deeper into the Japanese Alps to see the Japanese Macaques or snow monkeys at the Jigokudani Monkey Park.
-Continue to Zenkoji, one of Japan’s most prolific Buddhist temples.
-Spend some time at a wasabi farm to learn about its cultivation.
+Travel deeper into the Japanese Alps to see the Japanese macaques (snow monkeys) bathe and play in their hot spring pool at the Jigokudani Monkey Park.
+Continue to Zenkoji, one of Japan's most prolific Buddhist temples.

 Begin the day with a cruise on the peaceful waters of Lake Ashi.
 You will also enjoy a visit to the Hakone Shrine before taking a ride on the Komagatake ropeway.
 Later, continue to Tokyo.